What is a Personal Guarantee?

 - Improved/better credit backing/availability for a loan.

-- Improves chances of fetching loan for a small business which may not have been otherwise possible.
+- Improves chances of fetching a loan for a small business which may not have been otherwise possible.

 - Gives an assurance to the lender that the loan shall be repaid.

-- In case the business does not grow or fail to succeed in earning the required rate of return, and loan default take place, the personal guarantor may be required to help in making the loan payments.
+- In case the business does not grow or fail to succeed in earning the required rate of return, and loan default takes place, the personal guarantor may be required to help in making the loan payments.

 - Personal assets may get attached and utilised for repayment purpose.